 For example, in the 2014 Opinion, this Court reaffirmed its previous decision in Falline v.
 GNLV, 107 Nev.
-1004, 823 P.2d 888 (1991), which expressly held that claims for intentional infliction of emotional distress were not available against Nevada government agencies.
+1004, 823 P.2d 888 (1991), which expressly held that a claim for intentional infliction of emotional distress was not available against Nevada government agencies.
 Id. at 1013, 823 P.2d at 894.
 As this Court explained, "this particular tort would, at least in many instances, embrace conduct that would support a claim for punitive damages and we have held that such damages are unavailable in the type of action presented by the instant case[.]"
 Id.
-Yet, against a multitude of admitted legal and evidentiary errors, this Court upheld a finding of liability against FTB on Hyatt's IIED claim.
+Yet, against a multitude of admitted legal and evidentiary errors, this Court upheld a finding of liability against FTB on Hyatt's claim for intentional infliction of emotional distress ("IIED").

-In addition, this Court upheld a finding of fraud against FTB based upon standard representations contained in a statutorily required notice of audit sent to Hyatt, nearly identical to those issued by Nevada's own taxing authorities, even though no opinion of this Court has ever allowed a fraud claim to advance against any Nevada government agency.
-This Court affirmed the fraud verdict without examination of the evidence under a clear and convincing standard and without requiring Hyatt to overcome the presumption of good faith in the performance of statutorily required actions afforded to Nevada government agencies.
+In addition, this Court upheld a finding of fraud against FTB based upon standard representations contained in a statutorily required notice of audit sent to Hyatt, nearly identical to those issued by Nevada's own taxing authorities.
+The Court did so even though no opinion of this Court has ever allowed a fraud claim to advance against any Nevada government agency.
+This Court also affirmed the fraud verdict without examination of the evidence under a clear and convincing standard and without requiring Hyatt to overcome the presumption of good faith afforded to Nevada government agencies in the performance of statutorily required actions.
 Finally, in determining whether to grant discretionary function immunity, require exhaustion of administrative remedies, or evaluate whether the district court's multitude of legal and evidentiary errors were prejudicial or harmless, this Court needed to imagine FTB as Nevada's taxing authority.
 But the Court did not.